We may earn money or products from the companies mentioned in this post.

 “The Lord is good to all, and his compassion is over all that he has made…The eyes of all look to you, and you give them their food in due season.
 You open your hand, you satisfy the desire of every living thing.”
 (Ps.
 145:9, 15-16)

-Every breath that people take is by God’s powerful grace.
-The beauty of the natural world, the food we eat…it’s all a testimony to the continuing common grace of God.
+Notably, every breath that people take is by God’s powerful grace.
+For example, the beauty of the natural world, the food we eat…it’s all a testimony to the continuing common grace of God.

 2. The Intellectual Realm